mesolitica/malaya/docs/load-deployment.rst

    pip install herpetologist -U

-If you pick Malaya source code, you can see we check parameters on function / method definition, https://github.com/huseinzol05/Malaya/blob/master/malaya/model/bert.py#L232
+If you check Malaya source code, you can see we check parameters on function / method definition, https://github.com/huseinzol05/Malaya/blob/master/malaya/model/bert.py#L232